be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 The FogCloudAssets module does an incremental S3 upload.
-If `recompile assets` mode, as we already saw, triggers full recompilation, `reupload assets` does full S3 upload: all files are reuploaded even if they are already there. `cleanup assets` removes all assets on S3 which are missing from current manifest.
+If `recompile assets` mode, as we already saw, triggers full recompilation, `reupload assets` does a full S3 upload: all files are reuploaded even if they are already on S3. `cleanup assets` removes all assets on S3 which are missing from the current manifest.

 **save_deploy_information** and **commit**

 We manage assets before deployment, but how can we make sure that the correct manifest is present in the deployed code?
-I solved this problem in a following way: a temporary branch is created on every deploy; manifest file is added and committed to Git; then `git push --force` is run.
-Heroku sees the committed manifest and skips `rake assets:precompile` step.
+I solved this problem in a following way: a temporary branch is created on every deploy; the manifest file is added and committed to Git; then `git push --force` is run.
+Heroku sees the committed manifest and skips the `rake assets:precompile` step.

 It's not very elegant, but brings new possibilities!
 The `save_deploy_information` function, for example, generates a `lib/deploy_info.rb` file which has the following format: